jemus42/speedrunr/README.md

 | p2g50lnk | KOR / NTSC |
 | pr184lqn | USA / NTSC |

-Anf for users, there’s `get_user`.
+And for users, there’s `get_user`.
-I’ll probably add the option to embed user information in `get_runs` to make that a little easiert, because currently you either have to do a lot of api calls or do a cumbersome setup to get your usernames in a `runs` dataset.
+I’ll probably add the option to embed user information in `get_runs` to make that a little easier, because currently you either have to do a lot of api calls or do a cumbersome setup to get your usernames in a `runs` dataset.

 ## Code of Conduct